andreadelprete/andreadelprete.github.io/content/publication/fadini-2023/index.md

   understand the trade-off between these different choices, a Pareto set is constructed to guide the design of the next prototype.
 tags:
-- Index Terms-Methods and Tools for Robot System Des
+- Methods and Tools for Robot System Des
 - Mechanism Design
 - Optimization and Optimal Control
 - Simulation and Animation